systelab/systelab-angular-doc/README.md

   - Add the suffix Dialog for the modal components (`DoctorDialog`)
   - Add the suffix Grid, Combobox or Listbox for the grid, combobox or listbox components (`DoctorGrid`, `DoctorComboBox`, `DoctorListBox`)

-#### Component selectors
-  - Do use dashed-case or kebab-case for naming the element selectors of components.

 #### Service names
   - Do use consistent names for all services named after their feature.
   - Do suffix a service class name with Service.
 For example DoctorService.